-Council will be a key member of the wider Urban Development Program for managing land and housing supply and assisting infrastructure coordination across Greater Newcastle.
-The program will be overseen by a committee comprising representatives from industry, government and councils.
-It's role is to identify and remove barriers and disincentives for infill housing, identify opportunities to accelerate the supply of land for housing and employment including improvements to land rezoning, release and servicing and make land use and infrastructure sequencing recommendations that may result in more cost-effective housing and job delivery.
+Council will be a key member of the NSW Government's Urban Development Program (UDP) for managing land and housing supply and assisting infrastructure coordination across Lower Hunter and Greater Newcastle City.
+The program will be overseen by a committee comprising representatives from industry, government agencies, infrastructure providers and local councils.
+The UDP Committee's role is to identify and remove barriers and disincentives for infill housing, identify opportunities to accelerate the supply of land for housing and make land use and infrastructure sequencing recommendations that may result in more cost-effective housing and job delivery.